AshwinPathi/claude-api-py/README.md

 ### Step 2
 Get a `sessionKey` from the Claude website.
 You will need this to start the bot.
 Ideally also have a user agent of the computer you use to access claude.

+You can get this information by logging into `https://claude.ai/chats` and doing the following:

+1. open inspect element (f12 on chrome)
+2. On the top bar, go to the `Application` tab.
+3. Under `Storage`, go to `Cookies`.
+4. look for a cookie called `https://claude.ai`, click it.
+5. click the `sessionKey` field, and copy the session key down.
+It should begin with `sk-ant-sid01...`

 ### Step 3
 Use the bot.
 You can see an example at `example.py`.